mayu-live/framework/ARCHITECTURE.md

 ### Transfer/resume behavior

-On shutdown or explicit transfer patch:
+On shutdown or an explicit transfer command:

 - session serializes (`Marshal.dump`)
 - wrapped in `Session::TransferState`
 - encrypted (`EncryptedMarshal`)
-- sent as `Runtime::Patches::Transfer` blob
+- sent as a `Runtime::Commands::Transfer` blob in a singleton batch
 - browser stores transfer blob
 - next stream connect uses `POST` with transfer blob to resume session